 The second time this happens you will be slightly agitated.
 But the third, fourth and on and on?
 You will totally forget it happens!
 Trust me on this.
 Now and then when you think of it and check your saving balance, you will rejoice.
 And thank me.

-YESTERDAY: How to Get Sparkle in a Vase, Cheap into Pest Control and Piddle Out of Carpet
+PREVIOUSLY: How to Get Sparkle in a Vase, Cheap into Pest Control and Piddle Out of Carpet